 "Big songs for small ears."

-The Relative Minors is a rock band for kids.
+The Relative Minors is an indie rock band for kids.

 The project was the first-born child of Matt and Kiersten Robertshaw—a couple of fun-loving musicians and educators.
 Kiersten is a classically trained pianist and elementary music teacher.
 Matt played the drums in various ska, indie and folk-rock bands for many years before pursuing a career in academia.
 Matt and Kiersten began writing creative and catchy children’s songs in 2011 for their niece and went on to stage numerous performances at libraries, schools, summer camps, birthday parties, music festivals and other community events in their hometown of Cambridge, Ontario and the surrounding area.